Graham · Glen Coe & Lochaber

 Beinn na Cloiche — common questions

-- Beinn na Cloiche is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 484m of ascent and takes most walkers 3-5 hours.
-Terrain: Excellent Lairig Leacach track for the first stage, then trackless tussock and quartzite slabs on the upper slopes.
+- On the OutdoorSCOT scale, Beinn na Cloiche comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 484m of ascent on the usual route — 3-5 hours for most parties.
+Underfoot: Excellent Lairig Leacach track for the first stage, then trackless tussock and quartzite slabs on the upper slopes.

 - Where do I park for Beinn na Cloiche?